qhwa/docker-elixir-runner/README.md

 # Elixir Runner Docker Image

-This is a small docker runner image for [Elixir](https://elixir-lang.org) projects.
+This is a small base docker image for running [Elixir](https://elixir-lang.org) projects.

 ## Features